hipe/tmx/doc_test/doc/issues/010-magic-for-patterns-of-shared-setup.md

 # [title per filename] :[#010]

-this behavior phenomenon predates this attempt to desribe it by years..
+this behavior phenomenon predates this attempt to describe it by years..

 we almost tried to work "anti-patterns" into the name.